yendi-app/yendi-web/README.md

 Get both from the Supabase dashboard (Settings → API).
 Then apply the schema by running `supabase/migrations/0001_init_profiles.sql` in the SQL Editor.

-## Authentication & Onboarding

-Product decisions for sign-in (vs. apps like Partiful):

-- **No phone/SMS OTP** — SMS/WhatsApp OTP is costly and unreliable in LATAM.
-- **SSO:** Google and Apple, plus **email magic link** as a free fallback.
-Apple Sign-In is gated on an Apple Developer account (see [BACKLOG.md](./BACKLOG.md)).
-- **Instagram is not a sign-in option** — Meta deprecated the Instagram Basic Display API (Dec 2024); the Meta path that remains is Facebook Login.
-- **Soft register:** name + optional photo, kept to a single low-friction screen.
-On first Google login, name and avatar are pre-filled from the provider.
-No birthday field — deferred until age-gated events need it.

-## Commit Conventions

-Commit messages are **plain sentences describing the change** — no type prefixes (`feat:`, `fix:`, `chore:`), no ticket names.
-The ticket name belongs in the **PR title**, not in commits.
-Keep PR descriptions to what changed and how to verify it.

 ```text
 Add Google sign-in and auth callback route
 Create profiles table with row-level security